 La Viña Restaurant in Donosti (San Sebastian) was the inventor of Burnt Basque Cheesecake or Gazta Tarta in 1990.
 It soon became a global sensation and is served at bakeries around the world.

 And apparently restaurant owner and chef Santiago Rivera is happy to hand out the recipe.
-I’m using the one in Buckley’s cookbook “Basque Country.”
-(Click here to buy the cookbook.)
+I’m using the one in Buckley’s cookbook “Basque Country.” ( Buy the cookbook from Amazon.

 Burnt Basque Cheesecake Recipe